-For every 20 feet of additional distance from such property line, a building within MUN may be increased by 2'6" in height for a max total of 55'.
-A building within MUN may be increased by one story if the total depth from the property line is 65' or greater.
-Interior Ceiling Height Ground Floor Shopfront Overlay 15-foot minimum Other non-storefront uses N/A
+nal distance from such

+property line, a building within MUN may be

+or a max total of 55'.
+A

+be increased by one

+the property line is 65'

+Interior Ceiling Height

+15-foot minimum

+N/A

 Parking

 See parking standards in FMC 22.60.003.